Investing Real Estate Investing

 What are the differences between Fundrise and ReatlyMogul?

 Fundrise and RealtyMogul differ mostly in their investor requirements.
-To invest in individual properties through RealtyMogul, you’ll need to be an accredited investor, whereas you won’t need to be if you go through Fundrise.
+To invest in individual properties through RealtyMogul, you must be an accredited investor, whereas you won’t need to be if you go through Fundrise.
 That being said, with RealtyMogul you get to choose the properties you invest in, whereas Fundrise creates a portfolio for you.

 Is Fundrise a scam?